 The road profiles for all roads recommended as rustic or exceptional rustic are included in a separate plan appendix.
 The complete text in each profile is an essential part of the description of the rustic road.
 The various sections of the road profile should all be taken together to form a complete picture of the road.
+The significant features of the roads are included in the road profiles.
 Roads that are not recommended as rustic or exceptional rustic do not have a road profile.